spy16/sabre/README.md

    3. `sabre -f "examples/full.lisp"` for executing file

 > If you specify both `-f` and `-e` flags, file will be executed first and then the
-> string will be executed in the same scope.
+> string will be executed in the same scope and you will be dropped into REPL.
+If
+> REPL not needed, use `-norepl` option.

 ## Extending